vcon-dev/draft-ietf-vcon-privacy-primer/draft-james-privacy-primer-vcon.md

 1. **Consent**:   Must be freely given, specific, informed, unambiguous, revocable, and documented.
 Consent may not be valid in situations with power imbalances or required when processing is necessary to satisfy legal obligations or implement contracts.
-So-called “dark patterns,” which are practices of seeking consent that effectively obscure, subvert, or impair the consumer’s autonomy, decision-making or choice (for example, confusing user interfaces or hidden disclosures) are prohibited in many jurisdictions.
+So-called "dark patterns," which are practices of seeking consent that effectively obscure, subvert, or impair the consumer's autonomy, decision-making or choice (for example, confusing user interfaces or hidden disclosures) are prohibited in many jurisdictions.
 1. **Notice/Transparency**: Organizations must clearly disclose their data handling practices.
 Privacy notices should be concise, transparent, and easily understandable.
 Changes to privacy practices must be promptly communicated.